Engagé

+The engagé ([ɑ̃ɡaʒe]) system of indentured servitude existed in New France, the U.S. state of Louisiana, and the French West Indies from the 18th and 19th centuries.

 Engagés in Canada

 From the 18th century, an engagé ([ɑ̃ɡaʒe]; also spelled engagee) was a French-Canadian man employed to canoe in the fur trade as an indentured servant.
 He was expected to handle all transportation aspects of frontier river and lake travel: maintenance, loading and unloading, propelling, steering, portaging, camp set-up, navigation, interaction with Indigenous people, etc. The term was also applied to the men who staffed the pirogues on the Lewis and Clark Expedition.
 Their role can be contrasted with the free, licensed voyageurs, the independent merchant coureurs des bois, as well as seafaring sailors.

 Engagé were people who were brought to New France by France to work there.

-By the 19th century the term came to refer to employees of the Hudson’s Bay Company of any nationality.
+By the 19th century the term came to refer to employees of the Hudson's Bay Company of any nationality.